Forcing theory for transverse trajectories of surface homeomorphisms: Applications to torus homeomorphims

 \begin{proposition} Let $\mathrm{Ham}_{\infty}(\T^2)$ be the set of Hamiltonian $C^{\infty}$ diffeomorphisms of $\T^2$ endowed with the Whitney $C^{\infty}$- topology.
 There exists a residual subset $\mathcal A$ of $\mathrm{Ham}_{\infty}(\T^2)$ such that $f$ has non-contractible periodic points if $f\in\mathcal A$. \end{proposition}

-\begin{proof} We will prove that $f$ has non contractible periodic points if the following properties are satisfied: \begin{itemize} \item{if $f^q(z)=z$, then $1$ is not an eigenvalue of $f^q(z)$;} \item{if $z$ is an elliptic periodic point of period $q$ (which means that the eigenvalues of $Df^q(z)$ are on the unit circle), then $z$ is Moser stable (which means that $z$ is surrounded by $f^q$-invariant curves arbitrarily close to $z$);} \item{if $z$ is a hyperbolic periodic point of period $q$ (which means that the eigenvalues of $Df^q(z)$ are real), then the stable and unstable manifold of $z$ intersect transversally. } \end{itemize}
+\begin{proof} We will prove that $f$ has non contractible periodic points if the following properties are satisfied: \begin{itemize} \item{if $f^q(z)=z$, then $1$ is not an eigenvalue of $Df^q(z)$;} \item{if $z$ is an elliptic periodic point of period $q$ (which means that the eigenvalues of $Df^q(z)$ are on the unit circle), then $z$ is Moser stable (which means that $z$ is surrounded by $f^q$-invariant curves arbitrarily close to $z$);} \item{if $z$, $z'$ are hyperbolic periodic points of period $q$, $q'$ respectively (which means that the eigenvalues of $Df^q(z)$ and $Df^{q'}(z')$ are real), then the stable and unstable manifolds of $z$ and $z'$ \textcolor{black}{are either disjoint or they} intersect transversally. } \end{itemize}

 The first property implies that the fixed point set of $f$ is finite and so included in a topological disk.
 By Corollary \ref{co:hamiltonian_bounded}, to get our result it remains to prove that there is no $K>0$ such that if $\check f$ is the Hamiltonian lift of $f$, then for every $z\in\R^2$ and every $k\in\Z$, one has $\Vert \check f^k(z)-z\Vert\leq K$.
 If such $K$ exists, choose a bounded open set $W$ containing the fundamental domain $[0,1]^2$.
 The set $\bigcup_{k\in\Z} \check f^k(W)$ is an invariant bounded open set.
 One finds an invariant bounded open disk $V$ containing $[0,1]^2$ by looking at the complement of the unbounded component of the complement of $W$.
 Let us show first that $\partial V$ has no periodic points.
 Since $V$ is bounded, we may take a sufficiently large integer $L$ such that, if $\hat \T=\R^2/(L\Z)^2$ is the torus that finitely covers $\T^2$, $\hat f$ is the induced homeomorphism and $\hat \pi:\R^2\to\hat\T^2$ is the projection, then $\hat \pi(\overline{V})$ is contained in a topological disk.
-The diffeomorphism $\hat f$ still satisfies the same properties listed above, and due to a theorem of J. Mather (see \cite{Mt}), one knows that the prime-end rotation number of $\hat\pi(V)$ is irrational, and the main result from \cite{KLN} shows that frontier $\partial \hat\pi(V)$ has no periodic point.
-This implies that $\partial V$ has no periodic points.
+The diffeomorphism $\hat f$ satisfies the following properties: